CExA-project/cheat-sheet-for-kokkos/utilization.md

 | `Kokkos::LayoutStride` | Strides can be arbitrary for each dimension                                                                 |     |

 If no layouts are specified, the most efficient one for the memory space is used.
-In order to get performance, memory access patterns must result in caching on a CPU and coalescing on a GPU.
+Memory caching on CPU and coalescing on GPU gives the best performance.

 <!--#ifndef PRINT-->
 <img title="Doc" alt="Doc" src="./images/doc_txt.svg" height="25"> https://kokkos.org/kokkos-core-wiki/API/core/view/view.html#data-layout-dimensions-strides